ROYAL RUSSIA DIRECTORY

 Her story, like that of the fate of her brother, Tsar Nicholas II and his family were to have a profound impression on me as a child, one which many years later would fuel my fascination with the Romanov dynasty and the rich history of Tsarist Russia even further.

 Even though I was baptized into the Church of England, I have a great interest and respect for the Russian Orthodox Church.
-While travelling in Russia, I make a point of visiting as many churches that I possibly can, and return to personal favourites on each successive visit.
+While travelling in Russia, I make a point of visiting as many churches and monasteries that I possibly can, returning to personal favourites on each successive visit.
 When I step into a Russian Orthodox Church, I feel transported back in time.
-The architecture, old world traditions, icons, the smell of incense mixed with the sound of angelic choirs is very peaceful and comforting to me.
+The architecture, old world traditions, icons, the smell of incense coupled with divine liturgies, and the angelic choirs has a very profound effect on me.
 It is in the churches of Russia that I find an inner peace that I do not find any where else.
 It is also important to remember the significance that the Russian Orthodox Church had in Russian history and the day-to-day lives of members of the Russian Imperial family.
-As noted at the top of this page, Andrei Psarev wrote an article about me and my fascination with Imperial Russia for Orthodox Russia in 1994.
-It was in this article that he referred to me as a "son of Old Russia".
-For me personally, this was an enormous compliment because my goal has always been to keep the memories of Old Russia alive.

 I am often asked “are you Russian?” or “how did you get so interested in this subject?”.
 To my knowledge, I have no Russian roots and yet, I believe that my interest in the Romanovs and Imperial Russia began with a simple book that I received as a gift many years back.